Which Chase Ink Card is Best for Me?

 Which card has a better everyday spending bonus?

 Each card offers some great bonuses on every day spending.
-The Chase Ink Business Preferred card offers three percent cash back on the first $150,000 spent in combined spending in these categories:
+The Chase Ink Business Preferred card offers three Ultimate Rewards points per dollar on the first $150,000 spent in combined spending in these categories:

 - Travel (Hotels, Airfare, Taxis, Ubers, Etc.)